nosilver4u/s3-image-optimizer/readme.txt

 Start asking, and then we'll see what needs answering: https://wordpress.org/support/plugin/s3-image-optimizer

 == Changelog ==

+= .5 =
+* fixed fatal error when other plugins are using EDD SL Updates class
+* fixed acl not set when updating images

 = .4 =
 * ported table schema fixes from EWWW I.O.